-The traditional university year is divided into three semesters of 15 to 16 weeks each, including a five-day examination period.
+The academic year is divided into three semesters of 15 to 16 weeks each, including a five-day examination period.
+The summer semester is not required of all programs.

 The traditional class sessions are 50 or 75 minute class sessions.